totemstech/instagram-node/README.md

 ```

+## Subscriptions

+Subscriptions are callbacks from Instagram to your app when new things happen.
+They should be web-accessable, and return `req.query['hub.challenge']` on GET.
+Read more [here](http://instagram.com/developer/realtime/).
+After you subscribe, Instagram will calllback your web URL whenever a new post, user action, etc happens.

 ## Errors

 When errors occur, you receive an error object with default properties, but we also add some other things: